cpt-waffle/lhl-lectures/w04d04-Responsive-Design-and-SASS/notes.md

 ---- flexbox with breakpoints
 ---- sass (bonus)

-### Back in the Day...
+##  Back in the Day...

 2004-2008

-- Giant 17-19 inch monitors CRTs
-- LCD screens 17-19 squares
+1gb of ram
+crt monitors  17-19 inches
+LCD were just coming out 17-22 inch (square)
+Dial Internet (Juno)

-- Iphone 1 announced
+Iphone 1 was announced!!
-- Every app showed on iphone
-- they used another iphone!
-- pinch to zoom !
-- watch youtube !

-### Support for smaller screens or different size of screen in general

-Why don't we detect what device they are using on a request.... and give back a website/view for that SPECIFIC device as a response...
+4inch screen  <--- how do you fit information on a 4 inch screen? pinch to zoom feature

+We know browsers make get requests lets make sure when there is a get request, the browser collects what size of the dveice is being used (what is the device) and if the device is considred to be Mobile, we send them a TOTALLY DIFFERENT WEBPAGE